 Destination Australia – sustainable tourism leader or laggard?
 In our Destination Check series we invite tourism professionals to share their views on the current state of sustainability in tourist destinations around the world.
-Here’s Griffith Institute for Tourism Director Susanne Becken and EarthCheck CEO Stewart Moore on the current state of sustainable tourism in Australia.
+Here’s what Professor Susanne Becken, Director of the Griffith Institute for Tourism, and EarthCheck CEO Stewart Moore have to say about the current state of sustainable tourism in Australia.

 During the late 80’s and 1990’s Australia developed an excellent reputation as an innovator and a leader in sustainable and responsible tourism.

 In a new era of cooperation, the Queensland and Commonwealth Governments agreed to jointly fund and manage the Wet Tropics World Heritage Area, leading to the establishment of the Wet Tropics Management Authority.

 Ecotourism was in a growth phase from its launch in 1992, and the STCRC was created in 1999.
 In 2004 the Great Barrier Reef Zoning Plan was widely acclaimed as a new global benchmark for the conservation of marine park ecosystems.